 A business needs to create the RIGHT customer.
-It needs to gather as many RIGHT customers (Tribes as Seth Godin talks about) as it can.
+It needs to gather as many RIGHT customers as it can.

-> has the growth potential to meet the organization’s financial goals.
-This REALLY important.
-There is no use targeting a customer that doesn’t have the revenue potential you need to grow successfully.
+> that has the growth potential to meet the organization’s financial goals.
+No use targeting a customer that doesn’t have the revenue potential you need to grow successfully.

 > is a part of an extended group of fans who communicate regularly with one another and with others to spread your reach.